wang-chen/thesis_template_ntu/README.md

 ### Main thesis
     Please change your name, title, and school in the file of Thesis.cls

+### Signature
+   For digital signature, make your own and put it in the folder "Styles" to replace the original one.

 ### Hard-cover binding (Not recommend do this by yourself)
     Midify the hardbound-cover.tex